 - Electronic cutter (cricut explore, silhouette or other cutter)

-I started by opening the SVG cut file in my vinyl cutting software.
-I resized the design to fit on my board and it ended up measuring about 10″ x 64″.
+While the wood is drying, open the cut file in your vinyl cutting software.
+Resize the design to fit on your board, (Mine ended up measuring about 10″ x 64″).
 There are two ways to cut out the vinyl and the method you choose will depend on your machine’s cutting abilities.

 If your machine can cut long lengths of vinyl, draw a rectangle around the design that is the same width as your board.
 This will make laying out the stencil on your board so much easier.
 The height can just be a couple of inches taller than your design.
 This is the method I used and so I drew a rectangle that measured 11.5″ x 68″.